 COMING SOON: “AWA” African Women arts exhibition: Bruxelles

-Commissaire : Julie Theys
+Julie Tshiongo Theys

 Exposition d'art avec sculptures et peintures dans une galerie, deux figures féminines peintes en rouge avec des coiffures bleues sur un mur blanc.